gstro/typelevel-starter/README.md

 # typelevel-starter

-Starter Scala web-service project using Typelevel libraries
+Starter Scala web-service template using the [Typelevel](https://typelevel.org/) ecosystem.

 ### Running the Service